-The California School Parent Survey (CSPS) is a companion tool to the California Healthy Kids Survey (CHKS) and the California School Climate Survey (CSCS).
+The California School Parent Survey (CSPS) is a companion tool to the California Healthy Kids Survey (CHKS) and the California School Staff Survey (CSSS).
 Together, they form the California School Climate, Health, and Learning Survey (Cal-SCHLS) System – a comprehensive set of integrated surveys designed to help schools meet the mandates and goals in the Blueprint for the proposed reauthorization of the Elementary and Secondary Education Act (ESEA) released by the U.S. Department of Education in March 2010.

 The CSPS is designed to provide teachers, administrators, and other school staff with information directly from parents that can be used to foster positive learning and teaching environments, parent involvement, and student achievement, health, and well-being, as promoted in the Blueprint for the proposed ESEA reauthorization.
 The act of asking parents to provide their perceptions of the school is in itself an empowering parent-involvement activity.
 The survey can also be an effective tool in seeking solutions to help close the racial/ethnic achievement gap.
-Because this short, 34-item survey parallels much of the content of the CHKS and CSCS, it can be used to compare parent, student, and staff perceptions.
+Because this short, 34-item survey parallels much of the content of the CHKS and CSSS, it can be used to compare parent, student, and staff perceptions.

 View or download a copy of the Blueprint for Reform: The Reauthorization of the Elementary and Secondary Education Act (pdf).